-"Invocation," the first section, began with wild and unearthly recorded vocals, with Ms. Rivera singing with radiant conviction over the turbulent instrumental canvas.
-In "Voyage," the ensuing section, the text was complemented by colorful orchestration and words that evoked the events of Sept.
+"Invocation," the first section, began with wild and unearthly recorded vocals, with Ms. Rivera singing with radiant conviction turbulent over the instrumental canvas.
+In "Vovage," the section, the text ensuing was complemented by colorful orchestration and words that evoked the events of Sept.
 11.

 Ms. Rivera sang with commitment and ardently delivered the lyrical, exuberant and agitated vocal lines.
-While colorfully scored. with vivid instrumental underpinnings, the work has moments that veer toward the saccharine and even the hokey, like the prerecorded voice in "Transformations," the third section.
+While colorfully scored, with vivid instrumental underpinnings, the work has moments that veer toward the saccharine and even the hokey, like the prerecorded voice in "Transformations," the third section.
 "Restoration," the concluding part, features a verse in Persian by the Iranian modernist poet Sohrab Sepehri.
+Ms. Rivera also wielded her lovely voice

 Ms. Rivera also wielded her lovely voice to expressive effect in the first half of the program, which began with Schumann's "Frauenliebe und -Leben" ("A Woman's Life and Love"), set to poems by Adelbert von Chamisso that relay a woman's journey through love, marriage, motherhood and widowhood.
 Ms. Morkoski was the sensitive pianist here and in Debussy's "Ariettes Oubliées" - set to poems by Paul Verlaine, including "C'est L'Extase" and "Il Pleure Dans Mon Coeur."